PixelGoose98/WOLFTECH-1/README.md

 # things to add
-A FUCKING FULL SCREEN GOD DAMN IT. oh and a propper health system and enemy health system but u can do that if you want, ui shouldent be TOO hard but just in case i will make a header fo it for the next version multiple weapons and weapon switching. and enemies that can shoot back, again most of these things i have listed you can do if you know SDL 1.2, i will be implementing these things later though of course
+A FUCKING FULL SCREEN GOD DAMN IT. oh and a propper player health system but u can do that if you want, ui shouldent be TOO hard but just in case i will make a header fo it for the next version multiple weapons and weapon switching. and enemies that can shoot back, again most of these things i have listed you can do if you know SDL 1.2, i will be implementing these things later though of course